Pumpkin Mug Cake

 This post may contain affiliate links.
 See my disclosure policy.

-My pumpkin mug cake recipe is super moist and fluffy and full of fall spices and flavor.
-It cooks in just one minute.
+My pumpkin mug cake recipe is incredibly moist, fluffy, and full of fall spices and flavor.
+It’s the best single-serving dessert, or when you need to use up leftover pumpkin puree.
+Bonus?
+It’s ready in just one minute.

 pumpkin mug cake with whipped cream.